-The shareholders' meeting elects and removes the members of the board of directors (board).
-This duty is non-transferable.
-The shareholders' meeting of listed companies is required by the OaEC to hold such elections on an annual basis; non-listed companies may provide for a term of office of more than one year.
+The shareholders' meeting elects and removes the members of the board of directors (the board).
+This duty is nontransferable.
+The shareholders' meeting of listed companies is required by the Ordinance against Excessive Compensation in Listed Companies to hold these elections on an annual basis; non-listed companies may provide for a term of office of more than one year.
 The shareholders' meeting of listed companies also elects the chair of the board and the members of the compensation committee, which must be established mandatorily; in non-listed companies the board may define its organisation without requiring a shareholders' vote.

-Pursuant to the CO, one or more shareholders representing at least 10 per cent of the company's share capital may request that the board convene a shareholders' meeting.
-Such shareholders or any other shareholders representing shares with a nominal value of 1 million Swiss francs or more may demand that an item be put on the agenda.
+Pursuant to the Swiss Code of Obligations, one or more shareholders representing at least 10 per cent of the company's share capital may request that the board convene a shareholders' meeting.
+These shareholders, or any other shareholders representing shares with a nominal value of 1 million Swiss francs or more, may demand that an item be put on the agenda.
 Listed companies often reduce the threshold in their articles of association to increase their governance ratings.